ElektraInitiative/libelektra/doc/decisions/rest_api_documentation.md

 ## Assumptions

 - There is a well-suited standard with enough (free) tools available to satisfy all or most constraints.
-- Scenarios created by Elektra REST APIs are simple enough to be allegeable by the chosen standard, also in future.
+- Scenarios created by Elektra REST APIs are simple enough to be allegeable by the chosen standard, also in the future.

 ## Considered Alternatives